cpacilio/marvel_continuity/README.md

   - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it
   - The so called Murdock files are mentioned
 - During the Civil War, Dr. Strange and Wolverine are absent
-- Captain America #28: Charles Xavier walks on his own legs and helps Tony stark
+- Captain America #28: Charles Xavier walks on his own legs and helps Tony stark with telepatic powers.
+Therefore it is set after _House of M_ and after _The Rise and Fall of the Shi'ar Empire_
 - AMS 529: it is set before Daredevil #93
 - New avengers 35: Wilson Fisk is considered out of the games
 - The Incredible Hulk #95: happens before Annihilation: Silver Surfer